MarioLegenda/execman/README.md

 # Introduction

-**execman** is a tool to execute code in different programming languages (for now, 14 different programming languages).
+**execman** is a tool to execute code in different programming languages.
 It came from my abandoned project; a blogging platform specifically designed for software developers where developers could write blogs with code snippets that could be executed on the backend and for the result to be shown on the frontend.
 The project didn't go anywhere but the microservice that I created to execute